akshat799/PuchhPuchh-PetShop/README.md

 # PuchhPuchh-PetShop
 It is an **Ecommerce Website for a Pet Store in Halifax , Nova Scotia**. <br/>
 It has a **Customer side interface** where you can browse various products we have for different animals.
-A customer can book appointments for the page as well.<br/>
+A customer can book appointments for grooming as well.<br/>
 It has a **Pet Store Employee Interface** where the store employees can do the following :-

 - ***Point of Sale** system which actively updates the inventory on purchase.
 There is a **tip** system that calculate the tips for each employee.*